-Through the use of these mechanisms the Ministry of Defence is conducting reforms in the areas, such as development of strategic documents, implementation of NATO standards in the military education and training system, preparation of peacekeeping forces, management of personnel, maritime security, logistics, lessons learned, cyber security, energy security, Host Nations Support (HNS) and airspace surveillance.
+By using these mechanisms, the Ministry of Defense is conducting reforms in the areas, such as development of strategic documents, implementation of NATO standards in the military education and training system, preparation of peacekeeping forces, management of personnel, maritime security, logistics, lessons learned, cyber security, energy security, Host Nation Support (HNS) and airspace surveillance.

 Individual Partnership Action Plan (IPAP) and activities within Planning and Review Process (PARP)

-The Planning and Review Process (PARP) aims to uphold the development of forces and capabilities by partners that are able to cooperate alongside NATO allies in crisis response operations and other activities to promote security and stability.
-It provides a structured approach for enhancing interoperability and capabilities of partner forces that could be made available to the Alliance for multinational training, exercises and operations.
+The Planning and Review Process (PARP) aims to uphold the development of forces and capabilities by partners that are able to cooperate alongside NATO allies in crisis response operations and other activities such as promoting security and stability.
+It provides a structural approach for enhancing interoperability and capabilities of partner forces that could be made available to the Alliance for multinational training, exercises and operations.
 PARP is a biennial process open to all NATO partners.
-A total of 27 from 41 Partnership objectives adopted by the Republic of Azerbaijan within PARP, refer to the Ministry of Defence.
-To date, a part of the adopted Partnership Objectives have been fulfilled, and the work towards the implementation of the remaining long-term Partnership objectives are being carried out.
+The most of partnership goals adopted by the Republic of Azerbaijan within PARP, refer to the Ministry of Defense.
+To date, a part of the adopted Partnership Objectives has been fulfilled, and the work towards the implementation of the remaining long-term Partnership objectives are being carried out.

 NATO Operational Capabilities Concept (OCC) program